-34 Secretary
+36 Secretary

-- 34.1 If the Directors so resolve, a Secretary shall be appointed on such terms as the Directors think fit.
-Any Secretary so appointed may at any time be removed from office by the Directors, but without prejudice to any claim for damages for breach of any contract of service between him/her and the Company. - 34.2 The Secretary shall be responsible for performing the typical duties of a company secretary which shall include (but not be limited to) ensuring compliance with the relevant provisions of the Companies Acts and all matters of corporate governance. - 34.3 The Secretary shall (without prejudice to any obligations or duties of Directors) perform the functions assigned to him/her by law and by the Company's system of corporate governance, and in particular: - 34.3.1 to keep and preserve a record of the resolutions of the Member(s) of the Company; - 34.3.2 to inform the Board of any resolutions of the Company approved by its Member(s), and to make any relevant filings in connection with such resolutions in accordance with the relevant legal requirements; - 34.3.3 to keep and preserve a record of contracts entered into between the Member(s) and the Company; - 34.3.4 to keep and preserve a record of minutes of the Board and other administrative bodies on which he/she holds the office of secretary, duly reflecting the development of the meetings, and also to keep and preserve the corporate
+- 36.1 If the Directors so resolve, a Secretary shall be appointed on such terms as the Directors think fit.
+Any Secretary so appointed may at any time be removed from office by the Directors, but without prejudice to any claim for damages for breach of any contract of service between him/her and the Company. - 36.2 The Secretary shall be responsible for performing the typical duties of a company secretary which shall include (but not be limited to) ensuring compliance with the relevant provisions of the Companies Acts and all matters of corporate governance.

-- documentation generated in relation to the operation of these administrative bodies: - 34.3.5 to advise upon and check the legality of the actions of the Board and other administrative bodies on which he/she holds the office of secretary and that such actions are in accordance with the Company's system of corporate governance, taking into account for such purposes, among other things, any provisions that may be issued by regulatory bodies; - 34.3.6 to advise the Board in relation to the development and updating of the Company's system of corporate governance; - 34.3.7 to facilitate the Company's interaction with the Directors and the proper functioning of the Board, in accordance with the instructions of the Chairman; - 34.3.8 to assist the Chairman in arranging for the Directors to receive, with sufficient notice and in the appropriate format, relevant information for the proper exercise of their duties, and to facilitate requests for information and documentation from the Directors in respect of those matters that are of interest to the Board; - 34.3.9 to exercise the duties set out in Articles 34.3.7 and 34.3.8 above in relation to the committees or commissions of the Board on which he/she acts as secretary; - 34.3.10 to arrange for all relevant information to be included on the Company's corporate website in accordance with the Company's system of corporate governance; - 34.3.11 to ensure, under the supervision of the Chairman, the effective coordination (and establishment of all necessary information flows) between the Board and the internal committees or commissions with advisory or support functions in relation to the Board; and - 34.3.12 to certify any documentation in respect of any of the above. - 34.4 The Board may also appoint a legal adviser to the Board.
-The Secretary may assume the functions of such legal adviser where the Board so determines, provided he/she is a practising solicitor and there is otherwise full compliance with all legal requirements.
+- 36.3 The Secretary shall (without prejudice to any obligations or duties of Directors) perform the functions assigned to him/her by law and by the Company's system of corporate governance, and in particular: - 36.3.1 to keep and preserve a record of the resolutions of the Member(s) of the Company; - 36.3.2 to inform the Board of any resolutions of the Company approved by its Member(s), and to make any relevant filings in connection with such resolutions in accordance with the relevant legal requirements; - 36.3.3 to keep and preserve a record of contracts entered into between the Member(s) and the Company; - 36.3.4 to keep and preserve a record of minutes of the Board and other administrative bodies on which he/she holds the office of secretary, duly reflecting the development of the meetings, and also to keep and preserve the corporate documentation generated in relation to the operation of these administrative bodies: - 36.3.5 to advise upon and check the legality of the actions of the Board and other administrative bodies on which he/she holds the office of secretary and that such actions are in accordance with the Company's system of corporate governance, taking into account for such purposes, among other things, any provisions that may be issued by regulatory bodies; - 36.3.6 to advise the Board in relation to the development and updating of the Company's system of corporate governance; - 36.3.7 to facilitate the Company's interaction with the Directors and the proper functioning of the Board, in accordance with the instructions of the Chairman; - 36.3.8 to assist the Chairman in arranging for the Directors to receive, with sufficient notice and in the appropriate format, relevant information for the proper exercise of their duties, and to facilitate requests for information and documentation from the Directors in respect of those matters that are of interest to the Board; - 36.3.9 to exercise the duties set out in Articles 36.3.7 and 36.3.8 above in relation to the committees or commissions of the Board on which he/she acts as secretary; - 36.3.10 to arrange for all relevant information to be included on the Company's corporate website in accordance with the Company's system of corporate governance; - 36.3.11 to ensure, under the supervision of the Chairman, the effective coordination (and establishment of all necessary information flows) between the Board and the internal committees or commissions with advisory or support functions in relation to the Board; and

+36.3.12 to certify any documentation in respect of any of the above.